Marriage Story: From Cold War to Resurrection

 - my brother who’s health was failing and was on the waiting list for a new heart, or

-- my 73 and 82-year-old parents who are still working (3rd career for my father) and running into difficulties in their company, or
+- my 73 and 82-year-old parents who are still working and running into difficulties in their company, or

 - the death of my dog five days after the death of my mother-in-law …